Gertm/hardsub/README.md

 - Searching for the intro part of the video and cutting it out of the hardsubbed file.
 This will require the user to create a couple of screenshots so the tool knows what to look for.
 - Simple notification support, so you can get notified when the video conversion is done.
+- There are no tests.
+This needs to be fixed, but it's quite hard to do that after the fact.
+The application isn't written with tests in mind, it's not easy to add them now.
+Then again, this is the first iteration of this tool.
+With the next iteration, I need to make sure we're at least thinking about tests.
+- Everything is one package.
+Not sure if I really need to split up this into multiple packages, but the code now isn't layed out all that well.
+This could improve. (v2?)

 ## Requirements
 You need ffmpeg, ffprobe and mkvtoolnix cli programs installed and on your $PATH.